rien333/numbersense-vae/thesis/README.md

 Networks from Overfitting." *The Journal of Machine Learning Research* 15 (1).
 JMLR. org: 1929--58.

 Stoianov, Ivilin, and Marco Zorzi.
 2012.
-"Emergence of a'visual Number Sense'in Hierarchical Generative Models." *Nature Neuroscience* 15 (2).
+"Emergence of a 'Visual Number Sense' in Hierarchical Generative Models." *Nature Neuroscience* 15 (2).
 Nature Publishing Group: 194.

-Szegedy, Christian, Wei Liu, Yangqing Jia, Pierre Sermanet, Scott Reed, Dragomir Anguelov, Dumitru Erhan, Vincent Vanhoucke, Andrew Rabinovich, and others.
+Szegedy, Christian, Wei Liu, Yangqing Jia, Pierre Sermanet, Scott Reed, Dragomir Anguelov, Dumitru Erhan, Vincent Vanhoucke, and Andrew Rabinovich.
 2015.
 "Going Deeper with Convolutions."
-In.
-Cvpr.
+In *Proceedings of the Ieee Conference on Computer Vision and Pattern Recognition*, 1--9.

 Tomek, Ivan.
 1976.
 "Two Modifications of Cnn." *IEEE Trans.
 Systems, Man and Cybernetics* 6: 769--72.